Rustico restaurant 'writeoff' after Saturday morning blaze, fire chief says | CBC News

 Rustico restaurant 'writeoff' after Saturday morning blaze, fire chief says

-The Olde Forge County Kitchen restaurant in Rustico, P.E.I., could be closed for the summer after a blaze ripped through the building on Saturday, New Glasgow fire Chief Jason Peters says.
+The Olde Forge Country Kitchen restaurant in Rustico, P.E.I., could be closed for the summer after a blaze ripped through the building on Saturday, New Glasgow fire Chief Jason Peters says.

-Crews spent several hours trying to control fire at the Olde Forge County Kitchen
+Crews spent several hours trying to control fire at the Olde Forge Country Kitchen

-The Olde Forge County Kitchen restaurant in Rustico, P.E.I., could be closed for the summer after a blaze ripped through the building on Saturday, New Glasgow fire Chief Jason Peters says.
+The Olde Forge Country Kitchen restaurant in Rustico, P.E.I., could be closed for the summer after a blaze ripped through the building on Saturday, New Glasgow fire Chief Jason Peters says.

 The blaze started inside the restaurant around 6 a.m.
 Saturday, he said.